spaquet/AdventOfCode25/README.md

 | 05  | Cafeteria Inventory | ⭐⭐ | Ruby | ✅ Complete |
 | 06  | TBD | - | - | ⏳ Locked |
 | ... | ... | - | - | ⏳ Locked |

+## Articles

+📝 Read about this AI-assisted coding experiment: [I Let an AI Solve Advent of Code 2025 — And Here's What It Taught Me About the Future of Coding](https://spaquet.medium.com/i-let-an-ai-solve-advent-of-code-2025-and-heres-what-it-taught-me-about-the-future-of-coding-67239cbd6655)

 ## Videos